 All Schoolhouse Press events are on hold.
-We are tentatively planning to resume in-person events in 2022.
+No events are scheduled in 2022.

 Each year, knitters retreat to a Schoolhouse Press workshop (in Marshfield, WI) focused on discussion of a specific topic, determined by a vote at the previous year's workshop.
-If workshops go ahead in 2022, we will offer the topics we expected to teach before the pandemic upended 2020 plans.
-The first retreat workshop will be a mini-Knitting Camp focused on seamless yoke shaping and styles and steek techniques, with master knitters Meg Swansen and Amy Detjen.
+When workshops resume, the first retreat workshop will be a mini-Knitting Camp focused on seamless yoke shaping and styles and steek techniques, with master knitters Meg Swansen and Amy Detjen.
 Knitters in a second retreat will gather for a "Knitter's Choice" Project Workshop, which will include discussion of traditional island knitting styles, with master knitters Meg Swansen and Amy Detjen.